 9 Charts

 Charts are an important tool in analyzing data.
-Charts can display the information bright and clear and their power should not be underestimated.
-Trends and patterns can be displayed in graphs and abnormalities or fluctuations can be seen easily.
+They can display information clearly, and their power should not be underestimated.
+Trends and patterns can be easily visualized, and abnormalities or fluctuations become readily apparent.

-Excel offers a wide range of chart types and choosing the right chart type is important.
-When installing Excel, the Grouped Column chart type is defined as the default chart type, but this setting can be changed.
+Excel offers a wide range of chart types, making it important to choose the right one.
+When Excel is installed, the Grouped Column chart type is the default, but this setting can be changed.

-To easily create a chart in Excel the data should be well organized in the worksheet.
-The most convenient way to do this is with a table form.
+To easily create a chart in Excel, the data should be well-organized in the worksheet, ideally in a table format.

-- as an object in a worksheet.
-The chart is then called an embedded chart.
-The advantage of this location is that you can see and print the chart together with the data in the worksheet.
+- As an object in a worksheet.
+This is called an embedded chart.
+The advantage is that you can view and print the chart alongside the data.

-- a special worksheet for a chart called a chart sheet.
+- On a special worksheet dedicated to the chart, called a chart sheet.

 The most important parts of a chart are: